uwlib-cams/SCArchivesAgents/README.md

-# ASpaceAgents
+# EAD to Wikidata
-Agents Data from Archives Space, to be added to and reconciled with Wikidata entities
+Extracting agents data from EAD, reconciling agents with Wikidata entities, and adding links to Wikidata items to finding aids.

 # quickstatements_csv.py